 Every indoor swimming pool room needs to maintain the room’s temperature and humidity setpoints to provide a comfortable and safe climate for the swimmers while preventing mold and mildew from forming.
 Mold and mildew not only poses a significant risk to the swimmers health, it can also do significant damage to the building’s structure if left unchecked.
 ASHRAE recommends keeping the room’s relative humidity (RH) at or below 60% in order to prevent mold and mildew growth.
 ASHRAE also recommends bringing in outside air during the occupied hours to maintain good indoor air quality.

 4 Ways to Save Energy When Your Pool is Closed

-Keeping the above in mind, we recommend taking the following steps to lower energy consumption while your facility’s pool is closed.
+Keeping the above in mind, we recommend taking the following steps to lower energy consumption while your facility’s indoor swimming pool is closed.

 - Close the Outside Air (OA) damper to change ventilation air flow to zero with just enough exhaust to maintain the desired negative pressure.
 Per the above; ASHRAE requires ventilation air during occupied hours only.
 By shutting the OA damper, you will save energy by not having to condition the outside air prior to introducing it into the pool room.

 - Lower the air temperature to 80 degrees F. Indoor pools should keep the room’s temperature 2 degrees above the water temperature to minimize evaporation.
 While you can lower the room’s temperature setpoint below 80 degrees F, if you lower it too much, you run the risk of the dehumidifier going into cooling mode to cool a space with no occupants.
 Also, most pool room dehumidifiers are designed for room temperatures above 78 degrees F. They also operate more efficiently at or above 78 degrees F. Conversely, keeping the room temperature above 80 degrees F at this time of year will increase the likelihood of the dehumidifier going into heating mode on cold spring days.